ChrisHammond/CollectorOfJack.github.io.bak/_posts/2023-03-07-Twice-Barreled-American-Malt.md

 > This special release series highlights the Jack Daniel Distillery's Innovation.
 Crafted from 100% malted barley, matured first in new American charred oak barrels and then in the finest Oloroso Sherry casks, we extend this one-of-a-kind craftsmanship to you.
 > Processed using minimum filtration to sustain its unique flavor profile.
 Sediment may occur over time.

-What is Oloroso Sherry?
+## What is Oloroso Sherry?
 >Oloroso Sherry Cask are whisky casks which have been previously held Oloroso Sherry.
 Oloroso Sherry is a type of fortified wine produced near the city of Jerez de la Frontera in Andalusia, Spain.
 The Sherry Triangle produces wines which have been 'fortified' with a higher alcohol strength in order to prevent yeast growth and bottled under the official name of Jerez-Xérès-Sherry.
 There is something of a manufactured misconception, that the casks used at these bodegas are the same used for whisky maturation however this is not the case.
-Oloroso sherry casks are more commonly known as sherry butts within the whisky industry. - [WhiskeyPedia](https://whiskipedia.com/fundamentals/oloroso-sherry-casks/)
+Oloroso sherry casks are more commonly known as sherry butts within the whisky industry. - WhiskeyPedia https://whiskipedia.com/fundamentals/oloroso-sherry-casks/

+## Update November 2023:
+This is one of my favorite bottles of Jack Daniel's.
+I ended up opening it with some buddies earlier this year and the flavor is just amazing.

+If you can get one, I highly recommend it.
+For a while they were going 250-300 on secondary, but I believe they dropped a bit since then.

 **Release:** 2022
 **Proof:** 106.6